 Lead Researcher, Adaptation to glacio-hydrological change in high mountains

 This study systematically assessed what is known about human adaptation to climate change in glaciated mountain regions.
 It utilized formal systematic review methods to examine the peer-reviewed English language literature and provided a clear assessment of the current state of knowledge (e.g. adaptation where, by whom, to what stressors, by what means, and with what effect).
 The study contributes to an emerging literature tracking on-the-ground adaptation processes and outcomes, and has helped to inform research/policy agendas for addressing key knowledge gaps.
 For example, study results were profiled at a mountain themed meeting for the development of post-2015 UN Sustainable Development Goals.
 I oversaw all aspects of these reviews, including study design, data collection, analysis, and interpretation, and scholarly publications/presentations.
+I am currently leading a refined, expanded, and updated version of this review in support of the IPCC SROCC High Mountain Areas chapter

 Lead Researcher, The role of organizational cooperation in addressing landscape scale stressors